andreibroussillon/nodejs-interview/README.md

 # nodejs-interview

-# Exercice 1
+# Exercise 1

 Describe the content of the package.json file

-# Exercice 2
+# Exercise 2

 You are building a nodejs backend solution based on ExpressJS.
 Create an API endpoint (/hello) following a standard design design pattern that accepts the Name input as a query parameter and returns "Hello {name}" in the response body.

-# Exercice 3
+# Exercise 3

 Create the unit-tests for the js files and verify code coverage

-# Exercice 4 (when applicable)
+# Exercise 4 (when applicable)

 Update this repository to use typescript, and describe the advantages and trade-offs

-# Exercice 5
+# Exercise 5

 Create a post (/guests) api endpoint that accepts an array of objects with the following properties:

 - email: string
 - name: string
 - age: number